SublimeMudTime/LilyGo-T-Beam-LoRa-Communication/README.md

 ![Modules](project_image_3.jpg)

 ## Features
-- LILYGO T-BEAM-V1.1 and Arduino IDE is used
+- LILYGO T-BEAM-V1.1 and Arduino IDE is used.
-- Wireless communication between emergency vehicles using LoRa technology
+- Wireless communication between emergency vehicles(Transmitter) and civilian cars(Receiver) using LoRa technology.
-- Accurate location tracking and sharing through GPS modules
+- Accurate location tracking and sharing through GPS modules.
-- Efficient traffic coordination and enhanced safety measures
+- Efficient traffic coordination and awareness also enhanced safety measures.
-- Real-time distance calculation and display
+- Real-time distance calculation and display.
-- Low power consumption and long-range communication
+- Low power consumption and long-range communication.

 ## Installation
 1. Clone this repository.
-2. Connect the LoRa modules, GPS modules, Arduino, and OLED displays as per the provided circuit diagram.
+2. Connect the LoRa modules, GPS modules, Arduino, and OLED displays if you use separate modules and microcontroller as per which fits for your project.
+If you use a Lilygo t-beam or that kind of module, it is come with connected by itself.
-3. Upload the receiver code to the Arduino.
+3. Upload the needed receiver code to the civilian cars module.
+I uploaded via Arduino IDE but there are also alternatives.
-4. Upload the transmitter code to each emergency vehicle's Arduino.
+4. Upload the needed transmitter code to each emergency vehicle's module.
-5. Power up the devices and ensure they are within LoRa communication range.
+5. Power up the devices and ensure they are within LoRa communication range.(433MHz, 868MHz, 915MHz,..)
-6. The OLED displays will show the received distance information.

 ## Usage
 - Ensure that the emergency vehicles are equipped with the necessary hardware components.
-- Power on the devices and wait for the LoRa communication to establish.
+- Power on the devices and wait for the LoRa communication to establish and GPS led's blink.
 - The vehicles will start communicating with each other and exchanging location data.
 - The OLED displays will show the received distance information.
-- Use the information to coordinate traffic and optimize emergency response.
+- Change the information according to your project to coordinate traffic and optimize emergency response.

 # CODES